iossifovlab/snakeobjects/documentation/examples.rst

 Paper Example
 =============

-This section explains how to load and execute small project described in ``snakeobjects`` paper.
+This section explains how to load and execute the small project described in the ``snakeobjects`` paper.
 We assume that you will work or a Linux or Mac.
-In addition, we assume that you have a conda or miniconda installed (`Conda Installation
+In addition, we assume that you have conda or miniconda installed (`Conda Installation
 <https://docs.conda.io/projects/conda/en/latest/user-guide/install>`_).
-Everything else needed is inclucded in the :download:`snakeobjectsPaperExample.tgz <./snakeobjectsPaperExample.tgz>`.
+Everything else needed is included in the :download:`snakeobjectsPaperExample.tgz <./snakeobjectsPaperExample.tgz>`.
 When you download and extract (``tar xzf snakeobjectsPaperExample.tgz``) file, you will get a directory called ``snakeobjectsPaperExample``.
 We assume here that this directory is placed in /tmp, but you can place it elsewhere.
-Next execute following commands:
+Next execute the following commands:

 .. code-block:: bash